Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ![teleop](https://github.com/user-attachments/assets/c0233caf-8c32-494b-8ebd-364fec392282)
 ####
 ### The Concept of Publishing and Subscribing:
-- Publisher: turtle teleop key node
+- Publisher: turtle_teleop_key node
 - Subscriber: turtlesim node
 ####
-#### They communicate with each other over a rostopic with the turtle teleop key node publishing the keystrokes on a topic and the turtlesim node subscribing to the same topic to receive the keystrokes
+#### They communicate with each other over a ROS topic with the turtle_teleop_key node publishing the keystrokes on a topic and the turtlesim node subscribing to the same topic to receive the keystrokes
 ####
 #### To visualize their relationship, we can use the rqt graph:
 - Open another terminal, source the script, and run this command: